bovlb/the-blue-alliance/API-v1-Documentation.md

 #Documentation - The Blue Alliance API
 The Blue Alliance is a [FIRST Robotics](http://www.usfirst.org/) match archive website.
 The Blue Alliance API provides you with the same data available on The Blue Alliance website.
 This data includes team information, event information and match results.

+## Deprecation Notice
+Version 1 of The Blue Alliance API deprecated, and will no longer working after 1/1/2015.
+Alternatively you should use [version 2 of the API](http://www.thebluealliance.com/apidocs).
+More about this can be read at [#1087](https://github.com/the-blue-alliance/the-blue-alliance/issues/1087)

 ##Usage
 The API returns data in JSON format.
 For more information on JSON, visit [json.org](http://www.json.org/).
 There you will also find links to JSON libraries for many programming languages.